 Whether you’re looking to make a tutu for a little girl or for yourself, my instructions are for an adult tutu but it’s easy to take these instructions and make one any size.

 Forget sewing, forget the elastic…this tutu I made here is by far the easiest way to make a tutu.

 How to Make a Simple Classy Cute Tutu:

 - Scissors (a good pair)

-- Satin Ribbon for waistband – 3/4″ wide ribbon – long enough to tie a pretty bow in back.
+- Satin Ribbon for waistband 1/2 or 3/4″ wide ribbon and long enough to tie a pretty bow in back.
 Satin will pretty, but you can certainly use any type ribbon.

-- Tulle on spools or spools of sheer ribbon (shown) (I used 4 spools of sheer ribbon material for mine – 2 different shades of pink).
+- Rolls of tulle (affiliate link) or spools of sheer ribbon (shown) (I used 4 spools of sheer ribbon material for mine – 2 different shades of pink).
 Depending on how long you want your tutu will depend on much tulle you will need.
 Buy more than you need – you can always return unused spools.